manorrock/azure-examples/container/quarkus/README.md

-# Deploy a custom Tomcat to Azure Container Instances
+# Deploy a Quarkus application to Azure Container Instances

 ## Prerequisites